LILA ALLEN | DURATION: 45 MINUTES

 IN THIS EPISODE

-She explains what a managing editor does and what she loves about her work.
+Lila describes Metropolis Magazine, what a managing editor does, and what she loves about her work.

 She identifies which cities are getting the idea of a Metropolis right.

-She reveals why she moved to New York and what she loves about the city.
+Lila reveals why she moved to New York, what she loves about the city, and working at The Metropolitan Museum of Art.

-She discusses her master's degree thesis and the meaning of 'zaniness.'
+She discusses her master's degree thesis, the meaning of 'zaniness,' and her attraction to pop culture.

 Lila remembers her father and reflects on this point in her career.